Martina Centofanti: 2023

 Centofanti and the Italian group won a gold medal in 3 ribbons and 2 balls at the Athens World Cup.
 At the Milan World Cup, they then won the all-around title after winning a tie-breaker over Israel.
 They then lost to Israel in the 5 hoops final but won 3 ribbons and 2 balls.
 They won the bronze medal in 5 hoops at the 2023 European Championships.
 At the 2023 World Championships, the Italian group finished fourth in the all-around after multiple mistakes in the 3 ribbons and 2 balls routine.
 However, they did qualify for the 2024 Summer Olympics as they were among the top five eligible groups.
 They did qualify for the 5 hoops final and won the bronze medal behind China and Spain in addition to winning a team bronze medal.

 2024

 Centofanti helped the Italian group sweep the gold medals at the Athens World Cup.
 They then swept the silver medals at the European Cup.
-Then at the 2024 European Championships, the Italian group won the title in 5 hoops.
+Then at the 2024 European Championships in Budapest, Hungary, the Italian group won the title in 5 hoops.
 Additionally, they won silver medals in the group all-around and team events.

 Centofanti competed at the 2024 Summer Olympics alongside Alessia Maurelli, Agnese Duranti, Daniela Mogurean, and Laura Paris.
 The group won the bronze medal in the group all-around final, behind China and Israel.
 In December 2024, Centofanti had surgery to repair the medial patellofemoral ligament in her right knee.

 Centofanti announced her retirement from competitive gymnastics on May 4, 2025, in an Instagram post.